-- Find someone in the industry and ask them for their take
+- Find someone in the industry and ask them for feedback

 - Pick and choose a few answers that other people have written on Quora and add your own spin

-- Source leads for the company like Raghav did
+- Source leads for the company like Tristan did

 Again, you don't need to change the world with your deliverable.
 You just need to show that you bring good ideas to the table, you're willing to roll up our sleeves, and you're not like everyone else who is applying for this job.

 If you have any questions about creating a Value Validation Project, or if you have an example we should include in this post, drop a comment below!
 I read and reply to all of them.